-The first stage in the data gathering approach is to conduct a review of the relevant literature.
-The study of literature is a method of data collection that is focused on the search for data and information through documents.
+The study of literature is a method of data collection that is for sed on the search for data and information through documents.
 These documents can take the form of written documents, photographs, images, or electronic documents, and all of these types of documents can provide support for the writing process.
 If the findings of the research are backed by images or by previous academic or creative work, then they will also have a greater credibility (Sugiyono, 2005).
 Journal articles served as our primary source material for our review of the relevant literature.
 Similar to how Google Schoolar, Scopus, and other forms of indexing operate.